|✍️ Why trust us: We strive to provide objective recommendations and advice. Learn more about how we research.|

 💰 Top agents, big savings:

-Clever’s free service matches you with top local realtors from the best brokerages (like John L. Scott) but negotiates big savings.
+Clever’s free service matches you with top local realtors from the best brokerages (like Baird & Warner) but negotiates big savings.

-Sellers save thousands on listing fees.
-Buyers can get cash back after closing.
+Sellers list for just 1.5%.
+Buyers can get thousands in cash back after closing.

 |📱 Social media||Facebook